Homophily: Race and ethnicity

 Social networks in the United States today are strongly divided by race and ethnicity, which account for a large proportion of inbreeding homophily (though classification by these criteria can be problematic in sociology due to fuzzy boundaries and different definitions of race).

 Smaller groups have lower diversity simply due to the number of members.
 This tends to give racial and ethnic minority groups a higher baseline homophily.
 Race and ethnicity also correlates with educational attainment and occupation, which further increase baseline homophily.

 Sex and gender

 In terms of sex and gender, the baseline homophily networks were relatively low compared to race and ethnicity.
 In this form of homophily men and women frequently live together and have large populations that are normally equal in size.
 It is also common to find higher levels of gender homophily among school students.
 Most sex homophily are a result of inbreeding homophily.

 Age

 Most age homophily is of the baseline type.
 An interesting pattern of inbreeding age homophily for groups of different ages was found by Marsden (1988).
 It indicated a strong relationship between someone's age and the social distance to other people with regard to confiding in someone.
-For example, the larger age gap someone had, the smaller chances that they were confided by others with lower ages to "discuss important matters."
+For example, the larger age gap someone had, the smaller chances that they were confided in by others with lower ages to "discuss important matters."